Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 >    * If the gamepad exposes both motors, you can control each speed individually.
 Otherwise, the higher value of the left and right motor speed applies to all motors.
 >    * The first [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call allocates rumble resources, which adds latency.
 >    * When all motor speeds are set to `0.0`, an inactivity timer starts.
 After two minutes, rumble resources are released to preserve controller battery.
 The next [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call reallocates them and again incurs allocation latency.
+> * Gamepads on iOS, tvOS, and visionOS.
+Requires Unity 6000.6 or later.
+>    * Supports rumble on gamepads that Apple's GameController framework recognizes, including PS4, PS5, Xbox, and Switch Pro controllers.
+>    * If the gamepad supports left and right motors, you can control the speed of each motor individually.
+Otherwise, the higher value of the left and right motor speed applies to all motors on the gamepad.
+>    * The first [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call allocates rumble resources, which adds latency.
+>    * When you set all motor speeds to `0.0`, an inactivity timer starts.
+After two minutes, the system releases rumble resources to preserve the controller's battery.
+The next [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call reallocates resources and again incurs allocation latency.
 [//]: # (TODO: are we missing any supported configs?)

 ### Pausing, resuming, and stopping haptics